raghurama123/NumericalMethodsOld/README.md

 _If you also Fork the material, then replace 'raghurama123' in the above line with your 'username'_

+## How to use to Github?

+If you want to learn about Github, you can try this tutorial: [Version control and Github](https://nu-cem.github.io/CompPhys/2021/08/02/Version_control.html)

 ## Syllabus:

 1. Python: Writing/running codes, Jupyter notebooks, modules